Yattabyte/nSuite/README.md

 # nSuite Data Tools

-This library allows users to package and diff directories and files.
+This library allows users to package and diff directories, files, and buffers.
+This project's focus is on the following 2 sets of 2 functions, in respect to both directories and buffers:
+- compression/decompression
+- diffing/patching

 In addition to the library, this project comes equipped with example programs that directly implement all the packing, unpacking, diffing, and patching operations supported.